 Press the Red cancel button on the reader.
-The iPad should display an error stating 'Payment cancelled on reader'.
+The iPad should display an error stating 'Payment canceled on the reader'.

-Reboot the reader (# + Yellow buttons).
+Reboot the reader (# + Red Button).
 During bootup, the screen will display copyright information.
-At this screen, enter 2634, Green button on the pin-pad.
+At this screen, enter 2634, Green Button on the pin-pad.

 - 3 - TDA